Skip to content

 The Botanical Garden

-The garden was founded in 1738 by the University of Leuven before Belgium was its own independent nation.
-The main purpose was to grow herbs to use them in the medical field for university studies.
+The garden was founded in 1738 by the University of Leuven before Belgium was its independent nation.
+The primary purpose was to grow herbs and use them in the medical field for university studies.

-Nowadays the city of Leuven owns the gardens after buying the property in 1835.
+The city of Leuven owns the gardens after buying the property in 1835.
 The garden covers an area of 2.2 hectares.
 In this garden, you will also find statues made of soil and many different species of plants.
-The garden which is free of charge is very popular amongst tourists and locals alike for its relaxing and calm atmosphere and beautiful nature.
+The garden, which is free of charge, is trendy amongst tourists and locals alike for its relaxing and calm atmosphere and beautiful nature.

 Stella Artois Brewery

-Leuven has 30 breweries, with over 300 breweries situated around the main cities in Belgium.
-Leuven is the self proclaimed ‘capital of beer’ with InBev’s Stella Artois factory being one of the most popular factory tours.
-Why not explore the history and making of Stella Artois by doing their factory tour, and enjoying a complementary beer afterwards.
+Leuven has 30 breweries, and over 300 breweries are situated around the main cities in Belgium.
+Leuven is the self-proclaimed ‘capital of beer,’ InBev’s Stella Artois factory is one of the most popular factory tours.
+Why not explore the history and making of Stella Artois by doing their factory tour and enjoying a complimentary beer afterwards?

 KU Leuven

-KU Leuven is the oldest Catholic University in the World that is still operating, and if you’re a fan of architecture, the library is worth a visit.
+KU Leuven is the oldest Catholic university in the world, and it is still operating.
+The library is worth a visit if you’re a fan of architecture.
 See for yourself below!

 #4 Visit Our Lady’s Cathedral and the Statue of Nello and Patrasche in Antwerp